We’ve all experienced it: After submitting endless job applications, you anxiously wait to hear back but only receive radio silence in return.

 ATS resume template – Standard

-ATS resume FAQ
+ATS Resume FAQ

 The best ATS-friendly resume is the chronological resume.
 Chronological formats put your job history at the forefront — and an ATS is designed to read work history.
 Not to mention that’s where the bulk of your keywords should be.